Documentation - v0.28.2

 @mtcute/html-parser uses htmlparser2 under the hood, so the parser supports nearly any HTML.
 However, since the text is still processed in a custom way for Telegram, the supported subset of features is documented below:

-Line breaks are not preserved, <br> is used instead, making the syntax very close to the one used when building web pages.
+When using html, line breaks are not preserved, <br> is used instead, making the syntax very close to the one used when building web pages.

 Multiple spaces and indents are collapsed (except in pre), when you do need multiple spaces use &nbsp; instead.